Kerem-Haeger/tetris/README.md

 ### Tools

 - [VS Code](https://code.visualstudio.com/): Used for writing, testing, and organizing code.
-- [Git](https://git-scm.com/): Used for version control throughout development.
 - [GitHub](https://github.com/): Hosted the project repository and deployment pipeline.
+Used for version control.

 ### Deployment